 Mason Jars are great for canning.
 They save your fruits, veggies, jellies, and jams for entire seasons after they would normally expire.
 However, when a Mason Jar or lid finally quits on you, you don’t need to throw it out.
 There are tons of other uses for Mason Jars that you might find interesting.
 Check out my list of Mason Jar crafts for the garden, meal-prep, baking, and decor!

-In the heat of the summer, we all want a pool in stock to help keep us cool.
+In the heat of the summer, we all want a pool to help keep us stay cool.